developerforce/salesforce-slack-starter-kit/README.md

 #### Scratch Org Creation:

 The script creates a Salesforce scratch org using the provided dev hub.
-It pushed the needed source code to it (an object to store authenticated user's tokens), applies a permission set, and saves user login details in environment variables.
+The script also deploys the source code and the associated metadata (an object to store authorized user's tokens) to Salesforce.
+This is the object that helps handle user mappings and authentication.
+Finally, it assigns a permission set to the user, and saves the user login details in Heroku environment variables.
+This will be the integration user used in the JWT Bearer flow.

 #### Generation of certificate needed for JWT Bearer flow

-We generate a certificate to setup the JWT Bearer flow.
+We generate a private key and digital certificate to set up the JWT Bearer flow for authentication.

 #### ConnectedApp deployment

 Both the JWT Bearer and the Web Server flows need a connected app to be deployed to Salesforce.
 We use the same connected app for both flows.
-In the case of JWT bearer flow, a consumer key and a certifiicate is needed.
+In the case of JWT bearer flow, a consumer key and a digital certificate is needed.
 In the case of Web Server flow, a consumer key, consumer secret and a callback URL are needed.
 All these configuration values are setup in the connected app, that we deploy to Salesforce.

 #### Heroku App creation and deployment of Bolt Node.js app

 Finally, we create a Heroku app, setup all the needed configuration variables and deploy the Bolt Node.js app.

-We also write the configuration variables in a .env file, for local development
+We also write the configuration variables to a .env file for local development

 #### Running the script